 An injury where the ends of the finger bones are forced out of the normal alignment is called dislocated finger.
-It is common to feel pain and comes from sports injury.
+Generally, it is common to feel pain and comes from sports injury.
 It is possible to have this if you pull, push, grab or reach while playing sports.

 Dislocation is visibly obvious and requires immediate medical attention.
-Don’t try to fix it yourself or let friend move back into place.
+Furthermore, don’t try to fix it yourself or let friend move back into place.

-Finger dislocation may be caused by a jamming force applied.
-It is possible to have finger dislocation also if finger is forcefully overextended.
+Finger dislocation may be due to the application of a jamming force.
+It is possible to have finger dislocation also if it forcefully extends.

 Decreasing of a finger is specified if the joint space is moderately or completely disrupted, with or without an open wound.